Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning

-\begin{itemize} \item \textbf{CDA-Based Data Filtering}: Beyond creating many data samples, we can filter out unreliable ones severely affected by the NLoS effect.
-Two byproducts obtained during CDA are used to this end, namely, residual error and RTT sum.
-We design tandem filtering based on the two metrics. {The data samples remaining after filtering are used for positioning.} It is experimentally shown that the average positioning error is reduced from $6.69$ (m) to $1.77$~(m) by {using CDA with data filtering.} \item \textbf{CDA-Based Accuracy Evaluation}: CDA helps evaluate the above location estimate's accuracy without the ground-truth since CDA-based data samples' spatial variance is highly correlated to the accuracy.
-The resultant evaluation is useful when combining multiple location estimates obtained from different PEs, i.e., {integration of CDA-based and PDR-based positioning via KF.} It is experimentally shown that the resultant positioning error's mean and standard deviation are $1.65$ (m) and $1.01$ (m), whereas those using conventional method are $1.69$ (m) and $1.21$ (m). \item \textbf{CDA-Based Real-Time Labeling}: The location estimates using the above method are accurate enough to immediately annotate the corresponding PE for DP.
-The idea is verified by FBP whose positioning error's mean and standard deviation can reach $1.51$ (m) and $0.88$ (m), respectively, which outperform labels' performance [i.e., mean $1.65$ (m) and standard deviation $1.01$ (m)]. \end{itemize}
+\begin{itemize} \item \textbf{CDA-Based Data Filtering}: Among the augmented data samples, we can filter out unreliable ones severely affected by the NLoS effect.
+Two byproducts obtained in the CDA process are used to this end: residual error and RTT sum.
+We design a tandem filtering algorithm based on the two metrics.
+The remaining data samples after the filtering are used for positioning, reducing the average positioning error from $6.69$ (m) to $1.77$~(m). \item \textbf{CDA-Based Data Fusion}: CDA helps evaluate the above location estimate's accuracy without the ground truth since the augmented data samples' spatial variance is highly correlated to the accuracy.
+The resultant evaluation is helpful when fusing multiple location estimates obtained from different PEs, i.e., {integration of PE-based and IMU-based positioning via KF.} It is experimentally shown that the resultant positioning error's mean and standard deviations are $1.65$ (m) and $1.01$ (m), whereas those using the conventional method are $1.69$ (m) and $1.21$ (m). \item \textbf{CDA-Based Labeling}: The location estimates using the above method are accurate enough to be used as labels for DP.
+The idea is verified by FBP, whose positioning error's mean and standard deviation can reach $1.51$ (m) and $0.88$ (m), respectively, which outperform labels' performance [i.e., mean $1.65$ (m) and standard deviation $1.01$ (m)]. \end{itemize}

 The remainder of the paper is organized as follows.
-Section~\ref{Sec2} introduces a key concept of CDA with its key features for overcoming the drawbacks of standalone GP and DP.
-Sections \ref{Sec3} and \ref{sec4} present several positioning techniques originated from CDA, including reliability-based data filtering, real-time error covariance matrix update, and real-time labeling for FBP.
-Several discussions for extending CDA are presented in Section \ref{Sec5}, followed by the conclusion in Section~\ref{Sec6}.
+Sec.~\ref{Sec2} introduces the concept of CDA with its features for overcoming the drawbacks of standalone GP and DP.
+Sec.~\ref{Sec3} and \ref{sec4} present several positioning techniques derived from CDA, including reliability-based data filtering, real-time measurement covariance matrix update, and real-time labeling for FBP.
+Lastly, we conclude the work in Sec.~\ref{Sec6}.